Japh/ThemeForest-Check/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A supplement to the Theme-Check plugin that adds checks for ThemeForest's WordPress Submission Requirements, and removes checks that aren't required.
+A supplement to the Theme-Check plugin that adds checks for ThemeForest's WordPress Theme Submission Requirements, and removes checks that aren't required.

 == Description ==

-A supplement to the Theme-Check plugin that adds checks for ThemeForest's WordPress Submission Requirements, and removes checks that aren't relevant in that context.
+A supplement to the Theme-Check plugin that adds checks for ThemeForest's WordPress Theme Submission Requirements, and removes checks that aren't relevant in that context.

 __The [Theme-Check](http://wordpress.org/plugins/theme-check/) plugin is required for this plugin to work.__